Hybrid Cloud vs. Multi-Cloud: what your business really needs to grow

 Pros:

-• Potential cost optimization via competitive pricing.
+• Potential cost optimization.

 Cons:

-• Complex identity and access management (IAM).
+• Complex identity and access management.

 1. How to know which one fits your business goals

-Go hybrid if:
+Go business hybrid cloud if:

-• Compliance or data residency rules apply.
+• Data residency or compliance rules apply.

 Go multi-cloud if: